willstepp/writings/joseph-the-son/jts-notes.md

 Joseph and his brother track the culprit.

 Minister Jacob comes over for dinner.
 Argument with grandpa.
 No God.
 Drunk.

+Jacob at Dinner table: The heart deceives.
+A common belief.
+Yet I am not so sure.
+Do unto others as you would have them do unto you.
+So, you see.
+The capacity to judge right and wrong is inside every person.
+If this were not so then there would be no golden rule.

+You look like Jesus.
+Except you’re bald.

+That’s why I wear this hat.
+You like it?

 Grandfather whips Noah and Joseph cleans the room.